Sampling of the Wiener Process for Remote Estimation over a Channel with Unknown Delay Statistics: Problem Solution

 To solve Problem~\ref{pb:sig-frac}, we can take the Lagrangian duality of the constraint \eqref{eq:cons} with a dual variable $\nu$ and obtain the Lagrange function $\mathcal{L}(\pi, \gamma, \nu)$:

 We say that a stationary policy $\pi$ has a threshold structure, if the waiting time $W_k$ is determined by:

 Let $Z_t$ be a Wiener process staring from $t=0$.
-Let $D$ be the transmission delay following distribution $\mathbb{P}_D$ and the value of the Wiener process at time $D$ is denoted by $Z_D$.
+Let $D$ be the random transmission delay following distribution $\mathbb{P}_D$ and the value of the Wiener process at the random time $D$ is denoted by $Z_D$.
 Using the threshold policy \eqref{eq:opt-dep}, the expected frame-length $L_k:=D_k+W_k$ and $\frac{1}{6}(X_{S_{k+1}}-X_{S_k})^4$ has the following properties: \begin{lemma}\cite[Corollary 1 Restated]{sun_wiener} \end{lemma}

 As is revealed by \cite{sun_wiener}, the optimum policy $\pi^\star$ has a threshold structure as in equation \eqref{eq:opt-dep}.
 To design an off-line algorithm that can learn the updating threshold $\tau^\star$ of $\pi^\star$, we then reveal the necessary conditions that $\tau^\star$ should satisfy.
 With slightly abuse of notations, let $\mathcal{L}(\tau, \gamma, \nu)$ denote the expected value of the Lagrange function $\mathcal{L}(\pi, \gamma, \nu)$ when a stationary policy $\pi$ with threshold $\tau$ is used.
 According to Lemma~\ref{lemma:cond-l}, $\mathcal{L}(\tau, \gamma, \nu)$ can be computed as follows: